- Got the motherboard A2 error code? The solution are pretty easy to follow and won't take lots of time.

-Shortly, one of your drivers is causing this boot problem (HDD, SSD, Optical, USB and so on).
-Thus, you need to “tell” your computer from where to boot everything up, whether it is about the Windows 10 system, or the BIOS interface.
+Shortly, one of your drivers is causing this A2 motherboard code (HDD, SSD, Optical, USB and so on).
+Thus, you need to “tell” your computer from where to boot everything up, whether it is about the Windows 10 system or the BIOS interface.

 Anyway, as you can already tell, like any other system malfunction, we can easily fix the A2 boot issue and here are the troubleshooting methods that should be applied in this situation.

-Disconnect the drivers one by one
+1. Disconnect the drivers one by one

-As already described, the A2 PC error is related to the bootable devices on your computer.
+As already described, the motherboard A2 code error is related to the bootable devices on your computer.
 So, the first thing you should do is disconnect and then properly reconnect your drivers.

-You should be taken to BIOS from where you can set up the Boot options.
+You should be taken to BIOS where you can set up the Boot options.
 If using the SSD or the HDD isn’t working, try to remove the RAM also (if two slots are occupied, plug in only one slot first and try to see if this resolve your problem).

 Of course, after setting up the boot options accordingly you can successfully connect all your drivers normally.

-Reset or update CMOS / BIOS
+2. Reset or update CMOS / BIOS

-Another way in which the A2 boot problem can be fixed is by updating BIOS.
+Another way in which the A2 motherboard code problem can be fixed is by updating BIOS.
 Of course, initiating a rest might also address this problem.
 Thus, access the BIOS interface on your Windows 10 computer (this procedure is different from one manufacturer to another) and look for the Default Options.

 From there you should be able to choose the option dubbed as ‘reset to default’ or ‘factory default’.
 Confirm your selection and restart your computer.
 And that’s how you can reset CMOS / BIOS.

-To update BIOS, you once more need to bring this interface on your device.
+To update BIOS, you once more need to bring this interface to your device.
 Now, the update option might not be featured by default on your hardware configuration, so there are two ways in which you can complete this task:

 - you can do it automatically through BIOS, if the update option is available

-Update your drivers
+3. Update your drivers

 So, look for the drivers that are installed by default and reinstall everything – power on your Windows 10 system, press the Win+R hotkeys and in the RUN box type appwiz.cpl; and from that point just reinstall the drivers that might not run properly on your device.